Yuhao-Sun/kitty-config/README.md

-# 🐱 Kitty Terminal Configuration
+# 🌌 CosmicKitty Terminal Configuration

-A modern, visually appealing, and efficient configuration for the [Kitty Terminal Emulator](https://sw.kovidgoyal.net/kitty/), optimized for macOS and productivity.
-This setup focuses on **aesthetic themes**, **smooth workflow shortcuts**, and **high readability**.
+A sleek, translucent, and cat-inspired **Kitty Terminal** configuration for macOS.
+Designed for developers who love both **aesthetics and precision**, CosmicKitty blends
+the soft elegance of **Catppuccin Mocha**, the clarity of **JetBrainsMono Nerd Font**,
+and the gentle glow of a cosmic night sky 🪄

+> 🐾 Smooth gradients, glassy opacity, elegant prompts — a purrfect balance between beauty and productivity.

 ---